salimamoukou/ACPI/README.md

 mae = mean_absolute_error(acpi.predict(x_cal), v_cal)
 ```

-- Then, we call the calibration method to run the training-conditional calibration.
+- **Then, we call the calibration method to run the training-conditional calibration.**

 ```python
 alpha = 0.1
 acpi.fit_calibration(x_cal, y_cal, nonconformity_func=None, quantile=1-alpha, only_qrf=True)
 ```

-- You can compute the Prediction Intervals as follows.
+- **You can compute the Prediction Intervals as follows.**
 ```python
 y_lower, y_upper = acpi.predict_pi(x_test, method='qrf')

 # Or the prediction sets if model is a classifier (NOT TESTED YET)
 # y_pred_set = acpi.predict_pi(x_test, method='qrf')
 ```
 ## Notebooks

 The notebook below show how to you use ACPI in practice.
 - HOW_TO_ACPI.ipynb

+## Improvement over split-conformal approaches